vatsalpatel/password-manager/README.md

 Place credentials in a file called "dbcred.txt" in "password-manager/securebits" as displayed in "dbcred.example".<br>

 ## Python
-(Virtual environment is optional but recommended)
+(Virtual environment is optional but recommended)<br>
+(React files can now be served from django single server.
+Use yarn run build in "frontend/" if you wish to do so.)

 run following commands:<br>
 + pip install -r requirements.txt